FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Experiments and analysis

 \textbf{\textit{3) Segmentation:}} This study constructed a SAR image semantic segmentation model based on PyTorch, employing ViT as the visual encoder and the Mask Transformer from Segmenter as the decoder to enhance semantic modeling.
 The model was evaluated using overall accuracy (OA) and mean Intersection over Union (mIoU) on two representative datasets.
 FUSAR-MAP\cite{shi2021object} focuses on fine-grained segmentation of urban scenes—including buildings, roads, vegetation, and background—with 600 high-resolution SAR images (1024×1024).
 AIR-PolarSAR-Seg (PoSAR-Seg)\cite{wang2022air} targets six land cover categories across 2,000 image slices (512×512), enabling evaluation of general semantic segmentation performance.

 The experimental results are presented in Table \ref{tab4}.
-SAR-KnowLIP achieved the highest $OA$ and $mIoU$ on both segmentation datasets, significantly outperforming existing multimodal and unimodal methods.
-Among the multimodal models, performance varied greatly due to differences in modeling capabilities of RS domain knowledge.
+FUSAR-KLIP achieved the highest $OA$ and $mIoU$ on both segmentation datasets, significantly outperforming existing multimodal and unimodal methods.
+Among the multimodal models, performance varied greatly due to differences in modeling capabilities of remote sensing domain knowledge.
 Models such as RemoteClip, GeoRSClip, CLIP, and SkyScript performed relatively well.
 The unimodal model SAR-JEPA performed well on FUSAR-MAP but showed a significant decline in performance on the more complex AIR-PolarSAR-Seg.

 \figref{radar}[a] shows the performance distribution of the models across three visual tasks.
-In general, SAR-KnowLIP demonstrates stronger generalization ability in typical visual task scenarios by jointly modeling image and text modalities. \figref{fig11} visualizes the detection results for qualitative analysis.
+In general, FUSAR-KLIP demonstrates stronger generalization ability in typical visual task scenarios by jointly modeling image and text modalities. \figref{fig11} visualizes the detection results for qualitative analysis.
 For the same model with different ViT sizes, we show better results. \figref{fig11}[a] demonstrates the detection capability of SAR under noise interference.
 GeoChat, VHM, BITA, and SAR-JEPA all missed targets, while other methods exhibited noticeable false alarms.
 Only our method successfully detected all targets. \figref{fig11}[b] highlights the detection capability for small targets at the edges.
 Only our method and MoCo v3 correctly detected these targets.
-Combining \figref{radar}[a] and \figref{fig11}, SAR-KnowLIP exhibits superior performance in visual tasks.
+Combining \figref{radar}[a] and \figref{fig11}, FUSAR-KLIP exhibits superior performance in visual tasks.